BalaVenkat3/Emotion-Recognition/README.md

 # Emotion-Recognition
-Users emotion using its facial expressions will be Recognised.
+Users emotion will be recognised using Facial expressions.